twhiteaker/CFGeom/README.md

 Dimensionality;
 1) strlen is long enough for the character array timeseries id.
 2) node would be as long as all the nodes of all the timeseries + enough special characters to separate 'holes'.
-3) polygons would be as long as the number of timeseries/polygons in the file.
+3) polygons would be as long as the number of timeseries features in the file.
 4) time is the length of the maximum length time series in the file.

 ```